-Describe the overall implementation of the actions/services to achieve the articulated goal.
+Describe the overall implementation of the actions/services to achieve the articulated goal. the community and drive district-wide campaigns.
+Constant Contact offers 15 different campaign types such as online newsletters and event promotions along with real-time

-The WUSD has established a district account with Constant Contact, an all-in-one online marketing platform that integrates multichannel marketing and communications options including email, social media, mobile, and Web, to increase our outreach within the community and drive district-wide campaigns.
+The WUSD has established a district account with Constant Contact, an all-in-one online marketing platform that integrates multichannel marketing and communications options including email, social media, mobile, and Web, to increase our outreach within